No products in the cart.

 NOT In A Microwave…

 We do not recommend decarbing your cannabis in a microwave.
 Microwaves work by targeting water molecules inside your food— in this case, your cannabis flower— and shaking them violently to create heat.
-This can lead to uneven heating and unchecked temperature spikes which can destroy your cannabis.
-Take it from this author, who’s lit his cannabis on fire in the microwave before.
-Decarboxylation is a low and slow process.
+This can lead to uneven heating and unchecked temperature spikes which can destroy your precious cannabinoids.
+Take it from this author who, in a rush to make cookies, lit his cannabis on fire using the microwave.
+Decarboxylation is a low and slow process and must be respected.

 How To Decarboxylate: Advanced Tips